ENG517/DITA-TM-4/procedures/p-typewriter-repair-springs.md

 If any repairs or replacements to the drawband or mainspring are required, you must first remove the drawband from the spring barrel.

- 1. Locate the point of connection where the drawband meets the spring housing.
+ 1. Locate the point of connection where the drawband meets the spring barrel.
     - The end of the spring should have a knot or metal hook-like feature that is connected to the mainspring barrel by sliding into a thin slot through a hole in the barrel.
 The hole is large enough to fit the knot or hook for removal, but the slot is thin enough to contain the drawband knot/hook.
  2. Grab the drawband with a pair of needle nosed pliers and gently slide it out of the thin barrel slot, guiding it all of the way out through the hole in the barrel.